plone/documentation/docs/install/install-from-packages.md

     3.2.3
     ```

-    If you do not see a version of Yarn 3, then try the following to set the active version.

-    ```shell
-    yarn set version 3.x
-    ```

     If the version doesn't change, you can try deleting the {file}`yarn.lock` file, setting the version, and installing again.
     ```shell
     rm yarn.lock